tedmemo/smartmeal-ai/README.md

 ## 🙏 Acknowledgments

-- **Google Gemini AI**: For powerful meal generation capabilities
+- **OpenAI**: For powerful GPT-4o-nano meal generation capabilities
 - **React Team**: For the excellent development framework
 - **Tailwind CSS**: For the beautiful design system
 - **Lucide**: For the comprehensive icon library
+- **Vite**: For the fast build tooling

 ## 🔑 Adding Your OpenAI API Key

-This app does **not** include any OpenAI API key in the codebase for security reasons.
-To use AI-powered features (meal planning, chat, etc.), you must add your own API key after deploying or cloning the app.
+This app uses **browser-based API key storage** for maximum security.
+No API key is included in the codebase.

 ### How to Add Your API Key